Maytag

 - Step 4 – Clean vent system: A restricted vent can cause overheating and burning smells.
 Clean the entire vent run and exterior hood.

 - Step 5 – Test cautiously: Reassemble, restore power, and run the dryer on air-only for several minutes.
 If no smell is present, test with heat while monitoring closely.
-If burning smell persists, have a technician inspect for internal electrical issues.
+If the burning smell persists, have a technician inspect for internal electrical issues.

 Advertisements